 Places To Visit In Singapore With Your Beloved

 The city’s blend of old and new has never failed to amaze tourists.
 These top six places will let you explore every bit of Singapore with your sweetheart.

 Get ready for some thrilling and fun experiences in Sentosa Island.
 Sentosa has a lot of interesting things for couples to enjoy.
 You can explore Universal Studios Singapore where you can enjoy exciting water rides, roller coaster rides, live shows, rock climbing, river rapid, jurassic park adventure, etc. This is the most happening island near singapore for honeymoon.

 If you are not in a mood for adventure, then you can spend the day lazing around or swimming in the blue waters.
 There’s a good variety of beach bars and restaurants for you to spend a romantic day out.
 If you want some more privacy and peace then you can head to Tanjong Beach.
 Get your beachwear ready!

-If you are in a mood to party the night away, Skypar is where you should go.
+If you are in a mood to party the night away, Skypark is where you should go.
 This place near Gardens By The Bay is an important part of the popular Singapore skyline.
-At night, the whole place gets illuminated with colourful lights making it look absolutely romantic.
-You can visit KU DÉTA, which is a popular restaurant of Skypark.
-The restaurant is located on the terrace where diners are treated to absolutely sparkling view of the city.
+At night, the whole place gets illuminated with colorful lights making it look absolutely romantic.
+You can visit KU DÉTA, which is a popular restaurant in Skypark.
+The restaurant is located on the terrace where diners are treated to an absolutely sparkling view of the city.

 Situated next to Marina Reservoir, the garden offers awe-inspiring waterfront views.
 This award-winning horticultural attraction is spread across 101 hectares, and consist two main areas—Bay East Garden and Bay South Garden.